 Step 2: Choose the Right Location

 It’s also worth considering an artist career path in a location that has resources to nurture your industry.
 For instance, makeup artists would thrive close to Los Angeles, and musicians would excel in Nashville.
+There are simply fewer opportunities to land acting jobs in small towns compared to New York City.

-Step 3: Network with Professional Artists
+Step 3: Network With Professional Artists

 Step 4: Get Artist Training